Compassionate

 Jacquie Kidd (Ngāpuhi), Professor of Māori Health & author: Liminal spaces, whakapapa and whānau in terminal cancer.

-Wayne Naylor, CEO Hospice New Zealand: Bringing dying back into life; insights from dying reviews.
+Wayne Naylor, CEO Hospice New Zealand: Bringing dying back into life; insights from The Dying Reviews.

 Bryce Sheedy, CEO Bay of Plenty Hospice: “Constant change is how we care”